 This sentiment has directly influenced the development of Windows 10.
 Epstein said that for a business technology to make employees more productive, they must enjoy using it.
 One of the reasons why Windows 10 has been so well received is that it combines the usability of Windows 7 while refining many of the features introduced in Windows 8.
 For example, the Start Button has been restored, while settings have been simplified and ties with the cloud strengthened.

 The ability for Windows 10 to run on multiple devices and with more ‘natural’ inputs like touch and pen controls is also central to this aim.

-But while much of the attention has been focused on the consumer aspects of Windows 10, Microsoft says there is much for IT departments to love, especially as they come under pressure from external factors.
+But while much of the attention has been focused on the consumer aspects of Windows 10, Microsoft says there is much for IT departments to love, especially as t

 “We need to help deliver solutions that help drive this transformation,” he said.
 “But we need to do this in a secure way.
 IT budgets are being cut and security threats are more sophisticated than ever before.”

 Central to this is the promise of continuous updates rather than major releases as has happened in the past.

 “We can’t sit back and release a new OS every few years,” declared Steve Newby, Windows 10 lead at Microsoft.
 “It needs to continually evolve.”

 In addition to this vision of Windows-as-a-Service (WaaS), administrators will also be able to curate and distribute custom apps through the Windows Store.
 But its security where Windows 10 can help the most.